scionproto/scion/doc/beacon-metadata.rst

 Use cases of such information include:

 -  Mitigating security concerns.
--  Allowing users to select paths that e.g. avoid the open internet.
+-  Allowing users to select paths that e.g. avoid the open Internet.

 Internal Hops
 -------------